-In our newly published (and well-received) guide to traveling in Hanoi, we provide some excellent ideas of how to spend your time in Vietnam’s capital.
+In our guide to traveling in Hanoi, we provide some excellent ideas of how to spend your time in Vietnam’s capital.
 The city is certainly one of our favorites in the world, combining ancient Vietnamese culture with a strangely Parisian lifestyle.
 But everyone needs to get out of the city every once in a while…

 Following are four trip ideas to get out of Hanoi for the day, which can all easily extend into one or two-night excursions.
-Northern Vietnam is a playground of activities, sights, and cuisine.
+Vietnam tours are a playground of activities, sights, and cuisine.
 Every village carries its individual culture with pride, and local customs are not the same a two-hour drive away.

 Duong Lam Ancient Village